This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Evolving the data format

-I’d occasionally have to update the file format used by the load generator app, only to later realize that I could no
+I’d occasionally have to update the file format used by the load-generator app, only to later realize that I could no

 longer read files written in the old format.